 Dedicated, Comprehensive Expertise

 Our physicians and team members focus on pulmonary hypertension patients fulltime, so they understand and have experience in the many nuances of pulmonary hypertension and its treatment.
-We’re one of the few programs in the state that provides all available treatment options, including pulmonary thromboendarterectomy and lung transplant, offering patients advanced care all in one location.
-In fact, as an academic medical center, we are one of a select number of treatment centers nationwide to offer the highly complex and leading edge treatments we do for conditions such as pulmonary embolism and pulmonary vascular disease.
+As an academic medical center, we are one of a select number of treatment centers nationwide to offer the highly complex and leading edge treatments we do for conditions such as pulmonary embolism and pulmonary vascular disease.

 Thanks to our collaborative research and reputation for success, we find the most challenging pulmonary hypertension patients are often referred to us.
 We also provide many second-opinion consultations for patients already diagnosed with pulmonary hypertension.